codeaffen/codeaffen.org/_posts/2023-09-25-custom-keyboard-layouts-with-xkb.md

 There are different reasons why the definition of custom keyboard layouts can become necessary.

-1. A developer prefer to use us intl.
+1. A developer prefers to use us intl.
 Keyboard layout because of the intuitive positioned symbols needed for writing code
 2. A writer who is writing texts in more than one language (e.g. English, German, Italian) and doesn’t want to switch between different layout but want able to use all the special characters in each language

 There are probably a number of other reasons, but we the examples shown above should be enough.